beyerh/md-manuscript/README.md

 ## Quick Start

 **Using Obsidian (recommended):**
-1. Open this folder as an Obsidian vault
+1. [Download](https://github.com/beyerh/md-manuscript/archive/refs/heads/main.zip), extract, and open this folder as an Obsidian vault
 2. Click the **Build** icon in the left ribbon
 3. Configure options and click Build (Defaults in the plugin settings)
 <img src="/figures/plugin_button.jpg" alt="drawing" width="500"/>